 4. Stop Smoking

 If you smoke cigarettes or use other tobacco products, it’s time to quit.
 These habits wreak havoc on your oral health.
-Not only does tobacco cause bad breath and malodor, it increases your risk for oral cancer and is dangerous to your overall health.
+Not only does tobacco cause bad breath and malodor, but it also increases your risk for oral cancer and is dangerous to your overall health.

 5. Chew Sugar-Free Gum